 If you’re looking for a quieter time and more budget friendly prices, then autumn is a great time to visit (March – May).
 While temperatures are cooler overnight, you will still enjoy pleasant warm days in the gentle autumn sunshine.

-The Garden Route Itinerary
+Putting Together Your Garden Route Itinerary

 The Garden Route has so much to offer travellers.
 It’s the perfect place for a weekend getaway, an unforgettable family holiday, or an adventure vacation with friends.
 There are plenty of adventure activities to entice outdoor lovers and adrenaline junkies.
 There is so much to do in the garden route that each time you visit you are bound to discover something new.